-If you want a free online virus and malware scanner, then look no further than VirusTotal.
-Unlike your antivirus programs that are running on your computers and taking away viruses and malware after they’ve been installed, VirusTotal allows you to scan the URL of a file directly before opening it.
-Or, if you wanted, you could download the files first and then find out straightaway how clean the file is that way.
+If you want a free online virus and malware scanner, look no further than VirusTotal.
+Unlike antivirus programs running on your computers and taking away viruses and malware after they have been installed, VirusTotal allows you to scan the URL of a file directly before opening it.
+Or, if you wanted, you could download the files first and then find out straight away how clean the file is that way.

-Since VirusTotal is a free tool, many underestimate its powers: it’s been owned by Google for over five years now, so it’s got one of the biggest names in the business managing and maintaining it.
+Since VirusTotal is a free tool, many underestimate its powers: it has been owned by Google for over five years now, so it has got one of the biggest names in the business managing and maintaining it.
 Keeping the world happy and safe online is in Google’s best interest, and that’s likely got something to do with them offering everyone free access to this more-than-useful tool.

 Using VirusTotal is the equivalent of 60 different antivirus and antimalware tools bundled together.
 That means you would need to install 60 different tools from different companies to get the same amount of goodness that you get from this one tool.
 In order words, it’s as powerful as they come.

 The reasons for wanting to use VirusTotal are the same as why you want to run antivirus protection in general: the web is a great place, but there are also people out there doing things, usually, because it leads to them being able to make money one way or another, that can cause you harm.
-Most often this is done by hiding malware or viruses in files that you then unknowingly download—a big issue in recent times has been malware or adware hiding inside files that people think are torrents that they’re downloading, and often these torrent sites can even host sponsored links that are files with nothing but a healthy dose of adware.
+Most often this is done by hiding malware in bundles and other free files that you then unknowingly download—a big issue in recent times has been malware (adware in particular) hiding inside files that people think are torrents that they’re downloading, and often these torrent sites can even host sponsored links that are files with nothing but a healthy dose of adware.

 You shouldn’t be thinking of VirusTotal as a substitute for antivirus protection either.
 You still want to be running Windows Defender if you’re on Windows 10 or another antivirus if you use another operating system.
 This is just another layer of protection that you can apply over the top of your existing protection because programs like Windows Defender aren’t stopping harmful files from being downloaded; they are hopefully detecting them when they scan the system periodically, so those files can be on your system between the period of you downloading them and when that period scan eventually begins.

-Upon my research, I came across quite a few helpful videos—one of them by a man who did about a 30-minute walkthrough analysis of VirusTotal.
-His (presumably fake online) name is Keen Buffer, and he deserves some credit for this article that I’ve eventually put together.
-One of the points he keeps repeating to make sure people are aware of is that a lot of malware is coming from domains that are spelled similarly to the websites you want to visit.
-For instance, you type “Faceboook” instead of “Facebook” and all of a sudden you’re on a webpage that is deceiving you into thinking that you’re on the real Facebook website and you then begin to click away.
-I must admit that I consider myself pretty close to a web guru, being someone that visits websites nearly all day long, and I can’t say I stumble across these types of tricks very often myself.
-Part of the reason might be because the web browser does a pretty good job of keeping it in the memory bank and automatically spelling the rest of the works for me after I’ve done it a few times.
+Upon my research, I found quite a few helpful videos—one of them by a man with roughly a 30-minute walkthrough analysis of VirusTotal.
+His pseudonym is Keen Buffer, and he deserves some credit for this article that I’ve put together.
+A point he wanted to make people aware of is that a lot of malware is coming from domains that are spelled similarly to the websites you want to visit.
+For instance, you type “Facebok” instead of “Facebook” and all of a sudden you are on a webpage that is deceiving you into thinking that you are on the real Facebook website and you then begin to click away.
+I must admit that I consider myself pretty close to a web guru, being someone that visits websites nearly all day long, and I cannot say I stumble across these types of tricks very often myself.
+Part of the reason might be because the web browser does a pretty good job of keeping it in its memory bank and automatically spelling the rest of the works for me after I’ve done it a few times.
 Sometimes you’ll get a bunch of links that are advertising on these landing pages because they are owned by people and available to be purchased.
 These are called “parked” domains, and the ads give them a means of continuing to make money while it is being parked, which is important for sellers because you have to pay a yearly fee to hold onto a name.
-That’s not to say that what this man is suggesting isn’t the case for many websites out there.
-I just don’t think it’s a huge problem at the moment.
+That’s not to say that what this man is suggesting is not the case for many websites out there.
+I just do not think it is a huge problem at the moment.
 Nonetheless, VirusTotal has a handy feature available where it will help you land on the correct webpages and domains when you misspell them.
-It does this by having an algorithm that can detect the websites with similar names and directs you to those instead of the webpages and domains that don’t have anything there.
-What’s more, it’s particularly handy because it has people looking out for those domains that exist that do have malware and try to catch you out, making sure those are definitely ones you won’t land on.
+It does this by having an algorithm that can detect the websites with similar names and directs you to those instead of the webpages and domains that do not have anything there.
+What’s more, it is particularly handy because it has people looking out for those domains that exist that do have malware and try to catch you out, making sure those are definitely ones you will not land on.

 How to Use VirusTotal’s Features